Rudolph stared into the mirror.

 "Speech!
 Speech!" they began yelling.

 "Yes," said the teacher.
-"Rudy, why don't you come up
+"Rudy, why don't you come

 and share with us?"